Half-Empty or Half-Full?

 We are commanded to believe in a God who hears our prayers and cares deeply for us.
 We are instructed to believe in a God who can and will help us out of our own personal bondage, our own trials and difficulties.
 So can God command us to be optimistic about life?
 The answer is yes.
 Because to believe in the God who took the Israelites out of Egypt is to believe that God can perform miracles for us, too!

-So next time you spot that proverbial glass of water, don’t see it as half-empty or even as half-full.
+So next time you a see that proverbial glass of water, don’t see it as half-empty or even as half-full.
 See it as filling up and believe that it will run over!
 As it says in Psalm 23: “my cup overflows” (v.5).

 How would you describe yourself?
 A “half-empty” sort of person, or half-full?
 Share your answer below!